-The protection of data and information is a high priority in companies, partly due to regulatory requirements.
-To ensure that company-relevant information is protected in the best possible way, those responsible must rely on system hardening, among other things.
-Here we explain exactly what that is.
+To ensure that company-relevant information is protected in the best possible way, those responsible must rely on System Hardening, among other things.
+We explain exactly what this is here.

-Since highly sensitive company information and personal data are processed and stored on IT systems, the systems must be subjected to special protective measures.
+Since highly sensitive information of a company as well as personal data are processed and stored on IT systems, the systems used must be subjected to special protective measures.

-System hardening is a very effective security measure.
+System Hardening is a very effective security measure.
 It secures the operating system, regardless of whether it is a physical, virtual or cloud-based system.
 In addition, applications such as office programmes and browsers are made more secure – for example, against data theft.

-Common IT systems with operating systems such as Microsoft Windows or Linux are configured by their manufacturer’s perspective for the broadest possible compatibility and feature set.
-The systems are therefore equipped with potentially vulnerable, but often unused components.
+Common operating systems such as Microsoft Windows or Linux are configured by their manufacturers for the greatest possible compatibility and the broadest possible range of features.
+The systems are therefore equipped with potentially vulnerable components.

-This means that operating systems do not have restrictive security configurations by default.
-It is precisely these often unused and unconfigured functionalities that attackers such as hackers frequently exploit as an attack vector.
+In other words, by default, operating systems do not apply restrictive security configurations.
+It is precisely these non-configured or often unused functionalities that attackers such as hackers often exploit as an attack vector.

-The goal of system hardening is: These functionalities as well as their exposed interfaces are deactivated or even uninstalled.
+During the hardening process at server or client level, such vulnerable functionalities as well as their exposed interfaces are deactivated or even uninstalled.

-The main threats to non-hardened IT systems are:
+The main threats with non-hardened operating systems and applications include:

-- Identity theft, e.g. attacks on the central identity management structure.
+- Identity theft in the case of attacks on the central identity management structure

-- Data manipulation of personal data and sensitive company data
+- Data manipulation of personal data and sensitive corporate data

-- Data leakage, e.g. hackers copy entire databases
+- Data leakage such as copying entire databases

 - Manipulation of applications or related systems